webforj/webforj-documentation/docs/introduction/tutorial/scaling-with-routing-and-composites.md

 Once routing has been enabled, separate Java files for each view the app will contain are created, in this case, `DemoView.java` and `FormView.java`.
 Unique routes are assigned to these views using the `@Route` annotation.
 This ensures that each view is accessible through a specific URL.

-When the `@Route` annotation has no value above a class with one of these suffixes, webforJ automatically assigns the class's name without the suffix as the route.
+When the `@Route` annotation associated with a class with one of these suffixes has no value, webforJ automatically assigns the class's name without the suffix as the route.
 For example, `DemoView` will map the route `/demo` by default.
 Since in this case `DemoView` is supposed to be the default route tho you will assign it a route.

 The `/` route serves as the default entry point for your app.
 Assigning this route to a view ensures that it's the first page users see when accessing the app.
 In most cases, a dashboard or summary view is assigned to `/`.